KumarS14/CV/README.md

 ## Sonjay Kumar

-I am a computer student enthusiast who is interested in software engineering specifically In web development.
+I am a software devlopment enthusiast who is interested in software engineering specifically In web development.
 I have a deep interest in the field of software engineering and enjoy creatively finding solutions to problems using programming.
 This interest grew throughout my  Level three foundation / extended diploma in computing and continues to develop the more I explore the subject and convert ideas into functioning programming.

-While doing my diploma I learnt python and C # where I did assignments on them, and I had to a coding exam in C # sharp where I received a merit for the exam.
-Additionally, I had to do a assignment using C sharp where I had created a BMR calculator with a GUI using wpf.
-In my own spare time, I learnt html and some CSS through a html code camp YouTube video then I proceeded to create my own taco shop page using html.
-The last language I am familiar with is Ruby where I completed a 10-to-15-hour free code camp course.

-Looking at the principles I am familiar with I have learnt object-oriented programming during my diploma where I had to code and do an assignment on OOP implementing one of the principles.
+Upon doing my diploma I then did a 16 week intensive software develpoment bootcamp with Makers that went over a wide array of subjects such as testing , databases , MERN and more while having to do projects for each topic that are present on my github alongisde and nice amount of group projects such as a mern app.

 ## Projects